cwliu/Foodie/README.md

 ```
 zomato_api_key="<ZOMOTO_API_KEY>"
 ```
-PS: or you can use my dev KEY for temopratry testing `4c1159fee21201ebbced7f642f3530b5`
+PS: you can also use my dev KEY for temopratry testing `4c1159fee21201ebbced7f642f3530b5`